 - Annual Report

 To not overburden the units, this process will occur in tandem with the Annual Reports.
-These College-level reports will report on progress after past reviews.
+These College-level reports will provide insight on progress after past reviews.
 These sections of the Annual Reports will be shared with the Review Council.

 - External Review Guidelines

 The external review is a crucial element of the program review that allows for the external reviewers to provide feedback to the unit about what the unit is doing effectively and to identify areas for improvement.
 The external reviewers should use the Reviewer Report Template.

 Reviewer Selection: The names of several external reviewer nominees will be sent to the College from the department.
 The nominees should be of the stature who can review the unique aspects of the department and who are notable experts in the field.
 The College will verify the fit of the external reviewers, examine the reviewers’ backgrounds to assure objectivity, and submit the names to the Provost’s office by May or November depending on which semester review takes place.
 The names should be submitted using the Reviewer Selection Template.
 These reviewers will be sent a formal invitation to participate by the Provost office.
 This contact will include expectations of the review, the timeline, and the stipend.

 Reviewer Information: Shortly after the self-studies are completed (by October or March).
 The reviewers will receive the following information: the self-study document and the program review common data.